-The following statuses dictate the annualized and comprehensive review procedures for Centers/Institutes:
+The following statuses dictate the annualized and comprehensive review procedures for centers and institutes:

-Probationary Status: Centers/Institutes initially approved who have not yet undergone a successful 5-Year Comprehensive Review as well as Centers/Institutes identified as “Fix” during their most recent 5-Year Comprehensive Review.
+Probationary Status: Centers and institutes initially approved who have not yet undergone a successful 5-Year Comprehensive Review as well as centers and institutes identified as “fix” during their most recent 5-year comprehensive review.

-Reauthorized Status: Centers/Institutes that have had a successful 5-Year Comprehensive Review and are identified as “Sustain” or “Grow” through the review process.
+Reauthorized Status: Centers and institutes that have had a successful 5-year comprehensive review and are identified as “sustain” or “grow” through the review process.

-Sustaining Status: Centers/Institutes that have undergone at least two (2) successful Centers and Institutes 5-Year Comprehensive Reviews demonstrating operational effectiveness are moved to a 10-Year Comprehensive Review cycle.
+Sustaining Status: Centers and institutes that have undergone at least two (2) successful 5-year comprehensive reviews demonstrating operational effectiveness are moved to a 10-year comprehensive review cycle.

-Sunset Status: A Center/Institute that has been recommended for closure.
-The University Board of Trustees (BOT) must officially approve the closure of any Center/Institute identified to be “Sunset.”
-Such determinations are generally made through the Centers and Institutes 5-year Comprehensive Review Process, but the Centers and Institutes Executive Council has the authority to recommend a Center/Institute for closure to the BOT at their discretion due to shifting institutional priorities, inadequate management, lack of funding, or other institutional concerns with the continued operation of the Center/Institute.
-Additionally, Center/Institute leadership may also propose a Center/Institute be Sunset.
-See Sunset Procedures for more information.
+Sunset Status: A center or institute that has been recommended for closure.
+The University Board of Trustees (BOT) must officially approve the closure of any center or institute identified to be “sunset.”
+Such determinations are generally made through the centers and institutes 5-year comprehensive review process, but the Centers and Institutes Executive Council has the authority to recommend a center or institute for closure to the BOT at their discretion due to shifting institutional priorities, inadequate management, lack of funding, or other institutional concerns with the continued operation of the center or institute.
+Additionally, center or institute leadership may also propose a center or institute be sunset.
+See sunset procedures for more information.

 Approval Criteria

-The Centers and Institutes Approval and Review Committee evaluates proposals to establish a Center/Institute according to the following criteria:
+The Centers and Institutes Approval and Review Committee evaluates proposals to establish a center or institute according to the following criteria:

-Qualifications of Core Faculty, Affiliated Faculty, and associated faculty and staff;
+Qualifications of core and affiliated faculty;

 Avoidance of research and/or service duplication;

-Alignment of Center/Institute’s mission, purpose, and/or strategic plan with the University’s mission, purpose, and/or strategic plan;
+Alignment of the center or institute’s mission, purpose, and/or strategic plan with the University’s mission, purpose, and/or strategic plan;

-Demonstrated market and/or societal need.
-Including rationale for why the University and/or the specific unit(s) are uniquely qualified to meet these needs;
+Demonstrated market and/or societal need, including rationale for why the University and/or the specific unit(s) are uniquely qualified to meet these needs;

-Financial sustainability of the Center/Institute, including identified external sources of funding;
+Financial sustainability of the center or institute, including identified internal and external funding sources;

-Quality of operational plan, including an identified assessment plan to demonstrate Center/Institute effectiveness and furtherance of the University’s mission and strategic plan;
+Quality of operational plan, including an identified assessment plan to demonstrate center or institute effectiveness and furtherance of the University’s mission and strategic plan;

-Resource requirements for operation of the Center/Institute including, but not limited to administrative staff, research/service term faculty, post-doctoral fellows, space, and equipment;
+Resource requirements for operation of the center or institute, including but not limited to administrative staff, research/service term faculty, post-doctoral fellows, space, and equipment;

-Availability of appropriate administrative support functions and supervision at the University (i.e., adherence to required safety protocols, grant administration, etc.); and
+Availability of appropriate administrative support functions and supervision at the University (e.g., adherence to required safety protocols, grant administration, etc.); and

-Continuity plan to ensure sustainable operations of a Center/Institute at the University.
-Centers/Institutes approved for expedited review and approval (see “Expedited Review and Approval” process outlined below) may have altered expectations for continuity, especially in instances when the Center/Institute has been approved for faculty recruitment/retention purposes.
+Continuity plan to ensure sustainable operations of a center or institute at the University.
+Centers or institutes approved for expedited approval (see “Expedited Approval” process outlined below) may have altered expectations for continuity, especially in instances when the center or institute has been approved for faculty recruitment/retention purposes.

-Standard Review and Approval Procedures
+Standard Approval Procedures

-Centers/Institutes are reviewed and approved according to the following standard review and approval procedures:
+Centers or institutes are approved according to the following standard approval procedures:

-Centers/Institutes are approved twice a year.
-For a Center/Institute to be established by the start of the fall semester, a complete Center/Institute proposal with all required documentation must be submitted for approval by November 1 of the previous academic year.
-For a Center/Institute to be established by the start of the spring semester, a complete Center/Institute proposal with all required documentation must be completed and submitted for approval by July 1 of the previous year.
+Centers or institutes are approved twice a year.
+For a center or institute to be established by the start of the fall semester, a complete center or institute proposal with all required documentation must be submitted for approval by November 1 of the previous academic year.
+For a center or institute to be established by the start of the spring semester, a complete center or institute proposal with all required documentation must be completed and submitted for approval by July 1 of the previous year.
 The following are the documents required to be submitted for approval:

 Executive Summary